Subset of the cross-displinary nature of Crypto Economic Systems

 Cryptoeconomics from the Perspective of Complex Systems

-First, and possibly most important when trying to understand & analyze cryptoeconomic systems, is to view them through the lens of systems theory as a complex system.
+First, and possibly most important when trying to understand and analyze cryptoeconomic systems, is to view them through the lens of systems theory as a complex system.

 Systems theory tells us that cryptoeconomic systems are a type of complex socio-economic system (Fig. 1).
 By applying tools from systems theory, we can discover “system dynamics, constraints, conditions and principles of cryptoeconomic systems, with the aim to understand, model and steer them.”